davidmoten/rxjava-jdbc/README.md

 Database db = Database.builder().connectionProvider(cp).build();
 ```

+This method could be used to supply a JNDI datasource for example.

 Use a single Connection
 ---------------------------
 A ```Database``` can be instantiated from a single ```java.sql.Connection``` which will